 While rabies causes animals to change their normal behavior, they may be out during the day for other reasons.

 A female looking after her young may go out to look for food for her young.
 In urban areas, raccoons are often seen during the day looking for food.

-Are raccoons safe to be around?
+Are Raccoons Safe to be Around?

 Raccoons are generally not dangerous to people, but raccoons that are sick, injured, or even protecting their young can attack.
-Raccoons are more likely to attack a cat or small pet but will fight fiercely to the death to protect themselves.
+Raccoons are more likely to attack a cat or small pet but will fight fiercely to the death to defend themselves.

 To find a way into the property, raccoons may tear away wooden planks or take tiles off the roof.

-How do you Scare a Raccoon Away?
+How Do You Scare a Raccoon Away?

 If the raccoon does not respond, it may be sick or injured.
 Do not approach the animal, and contact your local wildlife department.